 The fee to park your motorbike is 2K IDR ($.14 USD)

-This cliff has become very insta-famous in the last few years.
-For that reason there is now a gate blocking the entrance with a local demanding 100K IDR ($7 USD) for drone usage.
+The entrance fee for the Karang Boma Cliff is 10K IDR ($0.70 USD), However, there also seems to be a 100K IDR ($7 USD) fee for drone usage.
 So if you have a drone on you and you don’t want to fly it then just say that you don’t have one so you won’t have to pay.
 Or if you do want to fly a drone choose a good time of day to make sure you get the best shots possible.

 One of the best spots in Uluwatu is at the Temple!
 This beautiful place is situated high up on the limestone cliffs, surrounded by beautiful flowers and has some of the best views in Uluwatu!
 You can freely walk all around the Temple and surrounding areas, expect for the sections dedicated to prayer.